Learn More About The Credit Standards Index

 has a CSI score of 1.20.

-The Credit Standards Index (CSI) is comprehensive analysis and ranking of over 2,100 publicly-traded companies designed to provide information on the credit standards, financial strength and overall stability of companies that engage in trade credit listed on U.S. stock exchanges.
+The Credit Standards Index (CSI) is a comprehensive analysis and ranking of over 2,000 publicly-traded companies designed to provide information on the credit standards, financial strength and overall stability of companies that engage in trade credit listed on U.S. stock exchanges.
 Standards form the basis of credit risk management decision making.

 The CSI also provides a one-of-a-kind financial analysis of 70 distinct industry groups organized precisely by their Standard Industrial Classification or SIC code.
 Financial ratios and industry benchmark data derived from the CSI industry groups are the most precise and accurate found anywhere.
 The CSI includes data from public companies in industries such as communications equipment, food processing, semiconductors, software technology, utilities and 65 others.

 Companies indexed and ranked in the CSI generally have a minimum market capitalization of $100 million and a trade accounts receivable that is at least 4% of revenue.
-13% of the companies included in the CSI are based outside the United States.
-The credit standards of each company are defined by the following five equally weighted standards-based criteria:
+17% of the companies included in the CSI are based outside the United States led by China, which has 57 companies in the index.
+The Netherlands, Ireland and India also have nine companies in the CSI.
+In all, 28 different countries have at least three home-based companies represented in the index.
+CreditPulse publishes sovereign benchmarks for these 28 countries.

 CSI Scoring Factors